 - “Please pass me the green Mr. Turtle and the small blue whale.”

-No one likes to be told what to do throughout entire activities, especially when they’re not a fan of the activity to begin with.
+No one likes to be told what to do for entire activities, especially when they’re not a fan of the activity to begin with.
 The truth is that kids love being able to “be the boss” too.
 You can take advantage of that fact by telling them it’s their turn to tell you what to do.

-6. Make Sentences
+6. Make Sentences about Household Activities

 Get your child to select one of the objects you’re working with and ask them to make a sentence using the name of the object: